-South Australia has two State Works or Measures that are included on the Salinity Registers - the Qualco-Sunlands Ground Water Control Scheme and the Pike salt interception scheme.
+South Australia has three State Works or Measures that are included on the Salinity Registers - the Qualco-Sunlands Ground Water Control Scheme, Pike salt interception scheme and the Pike groundwater management scheme (Register entry 62: Pike SARFIIP).

 The Qualco-Sunlands Ground Water Control Scheme is operated by a private trust in accordance with the Ground Water (Qualco-Sunlands) Control Act 2000.